yasinkutuk/Econometrics.jl/README.md

 To install this, execute add https://github.com/mcreel/Econometrics.jl.git from the Julia pkg prompt, then access the functions by "using Econometrics".

-The main functions will run a simple explanatory example if called with no arguments, e.g., ols()
+Start here: The main functions will run a simple explanatory example if called with no arguments, e.g.,

+ols()

 fminunc()